Basic Steel Products Trading License in Dubai: Cost and Requirements

 Jebel Ali Port handles over 14 million TEUs annually, making it the busiest port in the MENA region

-What the Basic Steel Products Trading Licence Covers
+What the Basic Steel Products Trading License Covers

-As a trading licence, the permitted scope covers the buying, selling, importing, exporting, and re-exporting of the listed product categories.
+As a trading license, the permitted scope covers the buying, selling, importing, exporting, and re-exporting of the listed product categories.
 Manufacturing, processing, or transformation of steel is not covered under this activity code.
-Businesses wishing to engage in fabrication or processing would require a separate industrial or manufacturing licence.
+Businesses wishing to engage in fabrication or processing would require a separate industrial or manufacturing license.

-This licence is particularly well matched to the following business profiles:
+This license is particularly well matched to the following business profiles:

 Steel traders, importers, and distributors who want to establish or expand a UAE base of operations